course-correction/blog/_posts/2025-08-08-tactile_plan_en.markdown

 I find the design from Bath quite appropriate, and the standard only takes you so far, depending on what you want to represent or where it hits its limits, as quoted.
 But you can pick out a few ready-made building blocks.
-So you don't start from scratch, but you have to put them together meaningfully.
+This way you don't start from scratch, but you have to put them together meaningfully.
-Instead of traveling the world yourself and building up a catalog of examples, you can find some inspiration in scientific publications ([Google Scholar](https://scholar.google.com)).
+Instead of traveling the world and building up a catalog of examples, you can also find inspiration in scientific publications ([Google Scholar](https://scholar.google.com)).

 It's nice when you find things like the [ATMaps project](https://www.atmaps.eu/index.php/english/about/goals) from the EU, which your own university was heavily involved in at the time.
 It contains a catalog of symbols that were evaluated by 120 people in four EU countries to ensure that they are tactilely distinguishable from one another.
-These symbols grouped as areal, lines (e.g., for walls), and points (entrance, toilet, etc.).
+These symbols are grouped as areal, lines (e.g., for walls), and points (entrance, toilet, etc.).
 The project also makes suggestions as to which symbol to use for what and which elements are important.

 But this is where it gets tricky again.